-Interim CRs typically are designed to preserve congressional funding prerogatives until annual budgetary decisions are made, while avoiding a government shutdown.21 As a consequence, a CR by its very nature provides funding quite differently from a regular appropriations bill, if only because decisions on funding levels that the use of a CR defers are, instead, decided by default to continue at previous levels.
-Secretary of the Air Force Deborah James recently stated that as many as 60 new start or upgrade Air Force programs could be impacted.22 Programs she cited include MQ-9 Reaper unmanned systems, C-130 cargo transport and the B-52 and B-2 bombers.
-She also stated that development of the new B-21 bomber would be limited and the procurement rate for the KC-46A would be capped at 12, instead of the requested 15 If held to the lower FY2016 production rates through January 2017 the Air Force could face a cost increase of over \$331 million for the KC-46A program.23
+Interim CRs typically are designed to preserve congressional funding prerogatives until annual budgetary decisions are made, while avoiding a government shutdown.20 By its very nature a CR provides funding quite differently from a regular appropriations bill, if only because decisions on funding levels are decided by a default to continue at or near the previously appropriated level.
+Secretary of the Air Force Deborah James recently stated that as many as 60 new start or upgrade Air Force programs could be impacted.21 Programs she cited include MQ-9 Reaper unmanned systems, C-130 cargo transport, and the B-52 and B-2 bombers.
+She also stated that development of the new B-21 bomber would be limited and the procurement rate for the KC-46A would be capped at 12, instead of the requested 15.
+If held to the lower FY2016 production rates through January 2017, the Air Force could face a cost increase of over \$331 million for the KC-46A program.22

-An inability to execute funding as planned could cause delays in accomplishing detailed design work for a program, hinder the ability to meet already tight delivery schedules, and constrain the ability to complete required testing before fielding.
-Accordingly, the DOD Comptroller expects that many DOD programs and activities would be affected by enactment of a CR in lieu of a full-
+An inability to execute funding as planned could also cause delays in accomplishing detailed design work for a program, hinder the ability to meet already tight delivery schedules, and constrain the ability to complete required testing before fielding.
+Accordingly, the DOD Comptroller expects that many DOD programs and activities would be affected by enactment of a CR in lieu of a full-year appropriations act for FY2017.
+The longer the DOD operates under a CR during FY2017, the greater these effects could be.